delolmo/request-distiller/README.md

 When the application starts to grow and validation logic gets more complex, many controller methods get populated with a considerable amount of repeated code, making the application less maintainable and the code harder to understand.

-This library aims at creating an extra layer of logic, sitting between the Router and the controller, to check if the HTTP Request is valid and keep your code organized as your application grows.
+This library aims at creating an extra layer of logic, sitting between the Router and the controller, to check if the HTTP Request is valid and keep your code clean and organized as your application grows.

 ## Requirements